Time management is a really important life skill, but it is something that is rarely taught within the school curriculum.

 Some people find it difficult to say ‘no’ when it comes to taking on more work and commitments, but learning to do so will help you manage your time much more effectively.

-I have written a post about this, so check it out for some tips on dealing with this.
+I have written a post about this, so check it out for some tips on how to deal with saying ‘no’.

 9. Eating frogs